-- offense involving moral turpitude or fraud.
-In addition, no other criminal or civil litigation history that together with any other relevant facts, raises a reasonable suspicion of future substandard professional conduct and/or competence.
-A minimum of the past ten (10) years of malpractice case history is reviewed. - 15.
-Meets Credentialing Standards for education/training for the specialty(ies) in which practitioner wants to be listed in Empire BlueCross BlueShield HealthPlus Network directory as designated on the application.
-This includes board certification requirements or alternative criteria for MDs and DOs and board certification criteria for DPMs, and oral and maxillofacial surgeons; - 16.
-No involuntary terminations from an HMO or PPO; - 17.
-No "yes" answers to attestation/disclosure questions on the application form with the exception of the following: - a. investment or business interest in ancillary services, equipment or supplies; - b. voluntary resignation from a hospital or organization related to practice relocation or facility utilization; - c. voluntary surrender of state license related to relocation or nonuse of said license; - d. an NPDB report of a malpractice settlement or any report of a malpractice settlement that does not meet the threshold criteria. - e. non-renewal of malpractice coverage or change in malpractice carrier related to changes in the carrier's business practices (no longer offering coverage in a state or no longer in business); - f. previous failure of a certification exam by a practitioner who is currently board certified or who remains in the five (5) year post residency training window; - g. actions taken by a hospital against a practitioner's privileges related solely to the failure to complete medical records in a timely fashion; - h. history of a licensing board, hospital or other professional entity investigation that was closed without any action or sanction.
+- 14. No gap in work history greater than six months in the past five years; however, gaps up to 12 months related to parental leave or immigration will be acceptable and viewed as Level I. All gaps in work history exceeding six months will require additional information and review by the Credentialing Department.
+A verbal explanation will be accepted for gaps of six to 12 months.
+Gaps in excess of 12 months will require written explanations.
+All work history gaps exceeding six (months may be presented to the geographic CC if the gap raises concerns of future substandard Professional Conduct and Competence. - 15.
+No convictions, or pleadings of guilty or no contest to, or open indictments of, a felony or any offense involving moral turpitude or fraud.
+In addition, no other criminal or civil litigation history that together with any other relevant facts, raises a reasonable suspicion of future substandard professional conduct and/or competence. - 16.
+A minimum of the past 10 years of malpractice claims history is reviewed. - 17.
+Meets Credentialing Standards for education/training for the specialty(ies) in which practitioner wants to be listed in Empire BlueCross BlueShield HealthPlus's Network directory as designated on the application.
+This includes board certification requirements or alternative criteria for MDs and DOs and board certification criteria for DPMs, and oral and maxillofacial surgeons; - 18.
+No involuntary terminations from an HMO or PPO. - 19.
+No "yes" answers to attestation/disclosure questions on the application form with the exception of the following: - a.
+Investment or business interest in ancillary services, equipment or supplies; - b.
+Voluntary resignation from a hospital or organization related to practice relocation or facility utilization; - c.
+Voluntary surrender of state license related to relocation or nonuse of said license; - d.
+An NPDB report of a malpractice settlement or any report of a malpractice settlement that does not meet the threshold criteria; - e.
+Non-renewal of malpractice coverage or change in malpractice carrier related to changes in the carrier's business practices (no longer offering coverage in a state or no longer in business); - f.
+Previous failure of a certification exam by a practitioner who is currently board certified or who remains in the five year post residency training window. - g.
+Actions taken by a hospital against a practitioner's privileges related solely to the failure to complete medical records in a timely fashion; - h.
+History of a licensing board, hospital or other professional entity investigation that was closed without any action or sanction.